DigiBP/Team-Rivella/README.md

 ## Conclusion
 ![_562d77fa-c84d-4f87-baeb-c97dc1ce00d4](https://github.com/DigiBP/Team-Rivella/assets/149072194/9abccddc-c1ed-4577-acbd-eff3f78e1205)

+Through this project, under the leadership of our coaches Andreas Martin and Charuta Pande, our team aimed to optimize and shorten Phase 1 clinical trial timelines by improving patient recruitment timelines.
+The current clinical trial process requires a lot of manual documentation and screening patients singularly in a time consuming manner.
+To overcome these challenges, we introduced an automated and digitalized patient screening and patient recruitment workflow, which is cost-effective and easy to integrate.
+This ease would push for online recruitment campaigns that would be primary strategies to maximize recruitment rates.
+We hope to integrate this model for larger Phase 2, Phase 3 and Phase 4 clinical trials, additionally automating other clinical trial documentation and regulatory documentation.
+This would create a centralized system for clients and regulators to integrate in their companies, ensuring effective communication between patients and stakeholders.

+In conclusion, a digitalized and automated patient screening and recruitment process can effectively shorten clinical trial timelines, providing patients with efficacious drugs in a timely manner.

 ## References
 1. Kandi, V., & Vadakedath, S. (2023).
 Clinical trials and clinical research: A comprehensive review.
 Cureus, 15(2). https://doi.org/10.7759/cureus.35077